What You Need to Know About the End of Support for Windows 10

 See our new computer recommendations page for comprehensive details about getting a new computer with Windows 11, and how we can help with the transition to a new computer.

-If your device doesn’t meet the minimum requirements for Windows 11, for the first time ever Microsoft is offering a one-year Extended Security Updates (ESU) program to help continue protection for personal computers – at a cost of $30.
-Enrollment will open later in 2025.
-For more information see Extended Security Updates (ESU) program for Windows 10.
+* If your device doesn’t meet the minimum requirements for Windows 11, for the first time ever Microsoft is offering up-to one year (until October 2026) of extended security updates for free or low-cost to help continue protection for personal computers.
+For more information see the Windows 10 Consumer Extended Security Updates (ESU) program.
+If you need help with extending Windows 10 on your computer, Contact Computer Techs.

 What if you do nothing?